National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Figure image-015-ProtocolPad.png.
-Home page for a researcher’s protocols.
+Home page for a researcher's protocols.
 The Protocol Design, Development, and Completion sections are accessible on the left.

 N3C Teams Addressing Good Research Practices